wujiaan2022/Bad_Seeds/README.md

 ## Futue Feature
 - Allow player to select board size and numbers of bad seeds.
 - Allow player position the bad seeds themselves.

+# Data Model

+- The code use a Board class as model and has two instances to hold the Player and the computer's boards.
+    - The Board class stores the board size, the number of bad seeds, play name and type.
+    - Has methods to print board, creat randdom non repeating numbers for add seeds and computer guess.
+    - Has player guess method in which input will be prompt and validated, miss and hit will be marked, and score will be incremented.
+    - Has computer playing method which generates random non repeating coordinate, mark miss and hit, and add score.

+# Testing

+I have manually tested this project by doing the following:
+- Passed the code through a PEPS linter and confirmed there are no problems.
+- Given invalid inputs: strings when numbers are expected, out of bounds inputs, same coordinate twice • Tati•d in my Local terminal and Ow Coda Instinew Herein. terminal